nicohiggs/football_annotations/README.md

 <sup>2</sup>If a penalty occurs during the play that is fine; ignore it and treat the play as normal.
 It is only when the penalty happens before the snap and the play is stopped that I need it labelled differently.

-For plays you label as "broken", "late", or "missing", you can simply set the `snap` field to 0.
+For plays you label as "broken" or "late", you can simply set the `snap` field to 0.

 # What to do if you are uncertain about a play